pjsdev/simplerpc/README.md

 # simplerpc
-A super lightweight bi-directional json rpc server in python.
+A super lightweight bi-directional json rpc server in python 3.5

 ## How to use